-Emily’s favorite things include the smell of fresh bread, Birkenstock sandals, newborn babies, pumpkin steamers and hand-written notes.
+Emily’s favorite things include the smell of fresh bread, hand-written notes, sandals, newborn babies, pumpkin steamers, and garden-fresh tomatoes.
 To know more about her you should understand that she had a custom 12-foot-long, five-foot-wide dining table built to ensure she would always have room at her table for more friends and family.
 Her life mantra is “family is everything,” and she tries to live by her grandmother-in-law’s words, “If there is room in your heart there is room in your home.”

 When she isn’t busy running Cache Valley Family Magazine, Emily enjoys spending time with her husband and daughters, checking out unique local digs, jogging or hiking the trails of Cache Valley, planning a party, watching Netflix, or decorating her home.

 Emily is inspired by her love of family, authenticity, and people who leave others better than they found them.

 Bryan is the business leader of Cache Valley Family Magazine.
 He co-founded the organization with his wife, Emily, to help make the community a better place to live and to help her achieve her dream of owning her own magazine.
 He continues to advise on business ideas and strategies.